-- Enlisted Aircrew Undergraduate Course, Lackland AFB, TX, 2 weeks, 3 days
+- Enlisted Aircrew Undergraduate Course, Lackland AFB, Texas (17 days)

-- Combat Survival Training Course, Fairchild AFB, WA, 17 days
+- Combat Survival Training Course, Fairchild AFB, Wash.
+(17 days)

-- (Fixed Wing Flight Engineers): Water Survival-Parachuting Course, Pensacola NAS, FL, 4 days
+- Fixed-Wing Flight Engineers: Water Survival-Parachuting Course, Pensacola NAS, Fla. (four days)

-- (Helicopter Flight Engineers): Non-Parachuting Water Survival Course, Fairchild AFB, WA, 2 days.
+- Helicopter Flight Engineers: Non-Parachuting Water Survival Course, Fairchild AFB, Wash. (two days)

-- Basic Flight Engineer (BFE) Course, Lackland AFB, TX (about six months)
+Basic Flight Engineer (BFE) Course, Lackland AFB, Texas (about six months)